clover/remote-pay-cloud/README.md

       Clover.CloverConnectorFactoryBuilder.createICloverConnectorFactory(configuration);
 ```
 ##### Create the Clover Connector object.
-Using the configuration object you created, call the fectory function to get an instance of a Clover Connector.
+Using the configuration object you created, call the factory function to get an instance of a Clover Connector.
 ```
 let cloverConnector: Clover.remotepay.ICloverConnector =
     connectorFactory.createICloverConnector(